Course Description

 Prerequisites:

-Biology 101/102, two additional units of biology with laboratory, and junior or senior standing.
-Vascular Plant Diversity (Bio 332), Plant Physiology (Bio 322), and/or Population Biology (BIO 366) will be helpful.
+Biology 101 and 102, two additional units of biology with laboratory, and junior or senior standing.
+Vascular Plant Diversity (Bio 332), Plant Physiology (Bio 322), Leaves to Landscapes (Bio 303) and/or Ecology (Bio 301) may all be helpful foundational courses for topics we cover in this coursel.

 Course staff: